School profile

 School Profiles were required to be produced by all maintained schools in England, except for maintained nursery schools.
 Other school types were not required to produce a profile, although could elect to do so.
 The profile should have been produced at least once in each academic year.

-The Education Act 2011, one of the early parliamentary acts of the coalition government, abolished the School Profile, and was put into effect on 1 February 2012.
+The Education Act 2011, one of the early acts of Parliament of the Coalition government, abolished the School Profile, and was put into effect on 1 February 2012.

 Freedom of Information response

 In 2010, the Department for Education announced in a Freedom of Information request that less than quarter of schools had actually published their School Profile in the previous academic year.